mr309/hathitrustpagedl/Readme.md

 </head>
 <body>
     <h1>Hathi Trust Page Scraper Bookmarklet</h1>
     <div>Instructions: Create a new bookmark and add the contents of Scraper.js to the address box.
-When viewing a scanned page on Hathi Trust, click the bookmark to download a .png file of the current page.</div>
+When viewing a scanned page on Hathi Trust, click the bookmark to download a .png file of the current page.
+Only for fair use.</div>
     <br>
 </body>
 </html>